Oct 28, 2025

 Fair and Equitable Refund Policy for Withdrawal from all Classes

-Withdrawal From Life University Policy SS.014
+Policy SS.014

-• Life University will provide a refund applicable to the federal withdrawal refund calculation if the student has withdrawn on or before the 60 percent point of the quarter.
+In accordance with the Higher Education Amendments of 1998, Life University will provide a refund that matches the federal return of Title IV funds, if the student has withdrawn on or before the 60% point of the quarter.

 Refund Withdrawal Policy

-Refund Withdraw Priority Policy SS.013
+Policy SS.013

 Refunds will be made to the source for any student who receives any form of financial aid and fully withdraws, in descending order and in proportion to the amount paid toward tuition as described below: